dle666/R-CoT/README.md

 R-CoT focuses on generating high-quality mathematical inference data to improve the inference performance of models.
 R-CoT is based on QwenVL, InternVL2, and InternLM-XC2.
 Thanks to [Qwen-VL](https://github.com/QwenLM/Qwen-VL.git), [InternVL](https://github.com/OpenGVLab/InternVL), [InternLM-XC2](https://github.com/InternLM/InternLM-XComposer) and [LLaVA](https://github.com/haotian-liu/LLaVA).

 ## Copyright
 R-CoT project is intended for non-commercial use only.
-For commercial inquiries or to explore more advanced versions of the R-CoT series LMMs, please contact Prof. Yuliang Liu at ylliu@hust.edu.cn.
+For commercial inquiries or to explore more advanced versions of the R-CoT series LMMs, please contact us at ylliu@hust.edu.cn.